machi1990/todo-api-with-quarkus-oidc/README.md

-# TODO Application
+# TODO API

 This is an example application based on a Todo list where the different tasks are created, read, updated, or deleted from the database.
-Default this application uses an in-memory database called H2 in dev workflow and PostgresSQL in production.
+Default this application uses an in-memory database called H2 in dev workflow and testing PostgresSQL in production.
 It also uses Keycloak (a docker container exposed on `https://localhost:8180` ) for user authentication (use the `keycloak-create-realm` project to create `machi` user with `secret`).

 NB: Keycloak container is not started automatically on development environment, use `docker-compose -f docker/keycloak-service.yml up` to start it.